RavenCutie21/Voice-Changer-Settings/README.md

 if you get ProcessLasso you can make the audiodg.exe setting continuously reapply every boot, otherwise you have to do it yourself every single time, suffer.

-# Special Needs Section for clearing up anything else you might have
+# Special Needs Section for AUDIO

 You are going to need Audio Suppression of some kind if you have constant background noise on your normal microphone.
 Just pick one below, I will list two options